lisdude/CreaturesStuff/Scripts/Dismiss Life Events/README.txt

 ================================================================================================

 Changelog:
-v1.1            Remove the need for a timer and make the pointer slap the life event away. v1.0            Initial release.
+v1.2            Fix an issue where right-clicking ANYWHERE would dismiss the life events. v1.1            Remove the need for a timer and make the pointer slap the life event away. v1.0            Initial release.